JayStecki/OpenStreetMapAPIdoc/docs/general_information/URL_+_authentication.md

 https://api.openstreetmap.org
 ```

-When testing(1) your software against the API you should consider using:
+When testing your software against the API you should consider using:
-{ .annotate }

-1. Your account for the live service is not in the same database, so you probably need a new username and password for the test service.

 [See the dev-api :fontawesome-solid-map:](https://master.apis.dev.openstreetmap.org/){ target=_blank .md-button .md-button--primary }